 Italy is one of the most gluten-free friendly places to travel.
 Find out more about traveling to Florence, Italy gluten-free!

-Our family had a great time in Florence Italy and I’m going to tell you what we packed, where we stayed, and what gluten-free foods we enjoyed along the way.
-Oh! and how we did it all on a budget!
+Gluten-Free Florence – Our family had a great time in Florence Italy and I’m going to tell you what we packed, where we stayed, and what gluten-free foods we enjoyed along the way.

 We started our vacation in Venice, took a train to Florence, and then another train to Rome.
 We spent three nights in each city and stayed in major touristy areas (in quiet hotels though).